 Shadows are another issue that magical sunset lighting eliminates.
 The sun will cast unwanted shadows on your face at any other time of day.
 The soft light provided at Sunset is virtually shadow-free.
 Low lighting is where my pro-level Camera and lens come into play.
 With low light, you think we cannot get the shot.
 Well, with a few adjustments and presets, we not only get it, but we also love it!
 The camera ear is all dialed in for this time of day and so sophisticated that we rarely need a flash.
 Next, let’s discuss the south Alabama heat.

 It is hot here just about all year long.

-Luckily the Sunset offers cooler temps for our photo sessions.
-Less heat means less sweat to edit and a more comfortable client.
+Luckily the Sunset offers cooler temps for our photo sessions—less heat and less sweat to edit and a more comfortable client.
 Comfortable clients (dads in particular) make happy clients, haha!
 Lastly, the crowds of sunbathers have had their sun and fun for the day.
 They are all packed up and headed out to dinner by the time we get there for our photos.
-There are also means that I have fewer people to edit out of your background!
+There are a so means that I have fewer people to edit from your background!
 There, you have it!
-There are so many reasons to schedule a sunset photoshoot with Beach Shutters.
+There are s many reasons to schedule a sunset photoshoot with Beach Shutters.

 Want to see more of our beach portraits taken at Sunset (or sunrise)?
 Go to our portfolio or blog page.
 99% of our photos were taken at this time of day.